 M.A.
 Marriage and Family Therapy: Trauma Studies Specialization

-Students Pacific Oaks’ Master’s in Marriage and Family Therapy: Trauma Studies program will gain trauma expertise which will help in understanding and addressing issues of violence, neglect, assault, and abandonment in the context of individuals and the community.
-Upon completion, graduates will be prepared to work in mental health facilities, veterans’ hospitals, gang intervention programs, continuation schools, immigrant detention centers, domestic abuse, and child abuse centers.
+Students in the Master’s in Marriage and Family Therapy: Trauma Studies graduate program at Pacific Oaks College will gain trauma counseling expertise, which will help in understanding and addressing issues of violence, neglect, assault, and abandonment in the context of individuals and the community.
+Upon completion, graduates will be prepared to work in mental health facilities, veterans’ hospitals, gang intervention programs, continuation schools, immigrant detention centers, and domestic and child abuse centers.

 Culture, Attachment, and Trauma